FlatBallFlyer/IBM-Data-Merge-Utility/idmu-editor/src/main/node/design.md

 ## ContentEditable

 The component simply wraps a `<textarea/>` for the content to be edited.
+The onlt special method is `handleInsert`.
+This method inserts a <tkBookmark/>
+tag at the caret position in the text content area, and triggers a state change.

 ## InsertBookmarkTrigger